greaterlordaether/build-rom-rosemary/README.md

 Here im giving you a manifest to sync the device sources with the rom.
 To clone these manifest you gotta create the folder.
-Paste these commands in the root of your home folder:
+Paste these commands in the root of your rom folder:
 ```bash
 mkdir .repo/local_manifests
 nano .repo/local_manifests/rosemary.xml